Building a REST API with Spring Boot in Just 15 Minutes

 Maven or Gradle: Build tool for managing dependencies.

-An IDE: IntelliJ IDEA, Eclipse, or any text editor of your choice.
+An IDE: IntelliJ IDEA, Eclipse, or any code editor of your choice.
 Download.

 Spring Boot Initializr: A tool to bootstrap your project.